 Students who participate in these exchange programs will be abroad either in the fall semester of their third year (Auckland, Bucerius, Instituto de Empresa, Melbourne, Seoul, Sydney, Tel Aviv, Waseda) or in the spring semester of their second year (Tel Aviv).
 Students earn 12 transfer credits and one residency semester.
 Students who wish to earn additional credits may concurrently enroll in independent research projects at Virginia while on exchange.

 Transfer students awarded two residency semesters at entrance are not eligible to participate in these international exchange programs.

 Bucerius offers over a dozen courses in English, Tel Aviv offers approximately a dozen, and Instituto de Empresa and Waseda offer about eight courses.
 Therefore at these schools proficiency in the local language is beneficial, but not required.
 However, students enrolling in the dual-degree program at Sciences Po must demonstrate that they are highly proficient in French, as all classes are conducted in French, and students must submit papers and exams written in French.

 How to Apply

-Students who wish to apply for the exchange programs or the dual-degree program should submit to the faculty International Relations Committee (via Professor Paul Stephan) a resume, an unofficial transcript, and a brief (300 word limit) statement about why they wish to study at the particular institution.
+Students who wish to apply for the exchange programs or the dual-degree program should submit to the faculty International Relations Committee (via Professor Mila Versteeg) a resume, an unofficial transcript, and a brief (300 word limit) statement about why they wish to study at the particular institution.
 Applications for all programs are due in October each year.
 Students are permitted to apply to more than one program, but preference will be given in the selection process to applicants who have focused reasons for studying at a particular school.